matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 In order to plan for the storage and management of your collection, it is useful to define the categories of collection items and associated documentation that you hold.
 This might include the following:

-* Master files provided by the Artist
+* Masters: Master material as provided by the artist, gallery, or donor.
+This may be a digital file, tape, film reel, disc or other.
-* Copies of the master file made for preservation purposes
+* Preservation masters: Clones or derivatives of the artist’s master material made by your institution for preservation purposes.
+This includes master files made by your institution through tape to file transfers.
-* Copies of the master file migrated to other formats or carriers
-* Derivatives of the file made for access, exhibition or loan
+* Exhibition and research copies: Derivatives of the master material created either by the artist or by your institution for access, exhibition or loan
-* Documentation created or received relating to the creation process and intended display of the artwork You will then need to consider
+* Ancillary material: Documentation created or received relating to the creation process and intended display of the artwork.
+This includes the artist’s installation instructions, exhibition documentation, and so forth.

 <div id="collection-slider" class="liquid-slider">